wizztjh/metaroom-vr-markup/README.md

-## MetaRoom markup (Alpha stage, V0)
+## MetaRoomMarkup (Alpha stage, V0)

 [What is MetaRoom Markup](http://vrcollab.com/2015/08/10/what-is-metaroom-markup.html)

-MetaRoom Markup applies the HTML/CSS way of positioning and styling to a 3D object.
+MetaRoomMarkup applies the HTML/CSS way of positioning and styling to a 3D object.

 For example, we can style a 3D table with table-padding-top and table-padding-bottom.